Abstract of Title: A condensed history or summary of all transactions affecting a particular tract of land.

 Fixtures: Any item of property so attached to real property that it becomes a part of the real property.

 Flood Certification: A common term for a Federal Emergency Management Agency (FEMA) Standard Flood Hazard Determination Form (SFHDF).
-This determines whether land or a building is located within a Special Flood Hazard Area for purposes of ood insurance requirements under the National Flood Insurance Program.
+This determines whether land or a building is located within a Special Flood Hazard Area for purposes of flood insurance requirements under the National Flood Insurance Program.

 Forfeiture of Title: Provision in a deed creating a condition which will cause title to be passed to another, should certain circumstances occur.